Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Astrophysical Properties of Accreting Double White Dwarfs

 \subsection{Dynamical Stability for the DWD systems}

 The mass transfer process for the DWDs considered here is expected to be unstable for certain mass ratios.
-Such unstable mass transfer causes dynamical instability of the binary and ultimately results in short-lived DWDs that we do not expect to observe with LISA.
+Such unstable mass transfer causes dynamical instability of the binary, and since these unstable binaries will be short-lived, we are less likely to observe them within a 4- or even 10-year \textit{LISA} observation time.
 We follow~\cite{1982ApJ...254..616R} in taking mass transfer to be stable if we have a self-consistent solution in Eqs.~\eqref{dot a} and \eqref{fdot_total} assuming $\dot m_{\rm d} < 0$.
 Revisiting Eqs.~\eqref{dot a} and~\eqref{fdot_total}, we arrive at the following criterion for the dynamical stability of the binary:

 From the above expression, it is evident that dynamical stability is dependent on the value of the mass-loss fraction $F$, which is determined by whether the accreted material can be burned stably.
 We take the criterion for stable hydrogen burning from~\cite{Kaplan:2012hu} and adopt